 Orlando is one of the premier group markets in the country featuring some of the best convention hotels and amusement parks.
-According to the Orlando Convention & Visitors Bureau, Orlando hosted a total of about 5.6 million convention attendees in 2004, or about 57% of total business travel.
+According to the Orlando Convention &

+Visitors Bureau, Orlando hosted a total of about 5.6 million convention attendees in 2004, or about 57% of total business travel.
 Business travel to Orlando has been increasing over the last five years, up from 8.2 million in 1999 to 10.0 million in 2004; an average annual increase of 4.1%.
 The interstate business travel accounts for about 61% of the total.
 This segment has posted strong growth over the last several years suggesting that business travelers are staying closer to home.

 Roughly 64% of the group attendees stayed overnight.
 The average stay was estimated at 3.3 nights with an average party size of 1.7 people.
-Hotels that cater to the convention business account for 35% of the rooms (39,600 rooms) in the Orlando market.
+The convention hotels represent about 35% of the rooms (39,600 rooms) in the Orlando market.
 The market features some of the best convention hotels including the Gaylord Palms and the Sheraton Dolphin.